 - Smaller than other XL litter boxes

-The main downside is that the splash guard does only cover two sides of the litter box, leaving two open and vulnerable for spills.
+I think the main downside of this product is that the splash guard only covers two sides of the litter box, leaving two open and vulnerable to spills.
 However, the litter box is 5.9” tall, which will do its bit to help contain the mess.
 Plus, the additional parts that come with the litter box are extremely useful.